ingotee/monipi/README.md

 1. A writable directory $HOME/monipi for the scripts, the logs and the graphs.
 2. openssl compiled with the "speed" benchmark routine and ChaCha20-Poly1305.
 Both is the case with the stock openssl package in Raspbian Buster.
-3. iperf3 from Raspbian Buster repoistories
+3. iperf3 from Raspbian Buster repositories
 4. An iperf3-server on your local network that iperf3 can talk to.
 Has to be specified in the scirpt.
 5. The regular Raspbian desktop should be installed.
 6. ***TODO: specify glmark2-flavor*** glmark2 compiled with x11-???.
 You have to pull this from GitHub and compile it yourself if you do not let install.sh do it.